 The finished tracks will be uploaded to royalty free music sites with a small fee coming my way each time a track of mine is downloaded.

-I’m looking at playing some unplugged live support slots in 2019.
-It’s been a while since I’ve played live due to recording commitments but, cheesy elevator music aside, I’ll be taking a break from writing and recording in 2019 which will hopefully allow me time to get back to playing a few gigs.
+I’m still hopeful of playing some unplugged live support slots in 2019.
+It’s been a while since I’ve played live due to recording commitments but, cheesy elevator music aside, I’ll be taking a break from writing and recording in 2019 which should allow me time to get back to playing a few gigs.